Levi-LMN/Object_Oriented_Programming/week9/member-3.md

 # References
 *Reference: Smith, J., & Johnson, L. (2018).
 "Community Engagement and Social Inclusion in Urban Planning: A Review of the Literature and Implications for Sustainable Cities."
 Journal of Planning Literature, 33(2), 157-169.
 DOI: 10.1177/0885412217751768*

-"SDG11, Sustainable Cities and Communities: Moving Forward with the Circular Economy (Towards Sustainable Futures) by Shyama V. Ramani and Hiroshan Hettiarachchi (2023)".
+1. Ramani, Shyama V., and Hiroshan Hettiarachchi. *Moving Forward with the Circular Economy (Towards Sustainable Futures)*.
+2023.

-Sustainable Cities and Communities: A Global Perspective by Peter Newman and Timothy Beatley (2009) The Inclusive City: Making Cities Work for Everyone by Kate Raworth and Richard Wilkinson (2019) Resilient Cities: Overcoming Fossil Fuels and Climate Change by Peter Newman and Jerome Hall (2015) The Future of Cities: Rethinking Urban Sustainability by Greg Clark (2018) Cities in the Anthropocene: New Directions in Urban Geography by Neil Brenner, Christian Schmid, and Neil Woods (2014) Sustainable Urbanism: A New Way of Living by Douglas Kelbaugh (2010) Urban Planet: Building a Sustainable Future by Richard Florida (2011) The City Fix: Ten Actions for Cities by Benjamin Barber (2012) The Smart City: A Global Perspective by Anthony Townsend (2014) The Great Transformation: Climate Change as Catalyst for a New Prosperity by Karl Polanyi (2001)
+2. Newman, Peter, and Timothy Beatley. *Sustainable Cities and Communities: A Global Perspective*.
+2009.

+3. Raworth, Kate, and Richard Wilkinson. *The Inclusive City: Making Cities Work for Everyone*.
+2019.

+4. Newman, Peter, and Jerome Hall. *Resilient Cities: Overcoming Fossil Fuels and Climate Change*.
+2015.

+5. Clark, Greg. *The Future of Cities: Rethinking Urban Sustainability*.
+2018.

+6. Brenner, Neil, Christian Schmid, and Neil Woods. *Cities in the Anthropocene: New Directions in Urban Geography*.
+2014.

+7. Kelbaugh, Douglas. *Sustainable Urbanism: A New Way of Living*.
+2010.

+8. Florida, Richard. *Urban Planet: Building a Sustainable Future*.
+2011.

+9. Barber, Benjamin. *The City Fix: Ten Actions for Cities*.
+2012.

+10. Townsend, Anthony. *The Smart City: A Global Perspective*.
+2014.

+11. Polanyi, Karl. *The Great Transformation: Climate Change as Catalyst for a New Prosperity*.
+2001.